Hines Ward is really excited, with an exclamation mark!

 That appears to be the case in New Orleans.
 Saints owner Tom Benson is upset with last week’s announcement that the New Orleans Times-Picayune will be published only three days per week.
 He fired off a pleading note to Advance Publication’s Steve Newhouse, asking him to reconsider the decision.

 It is my belief that New Orleans has the passion and spirit and resilience and deserves to be a city with a daily.
 Major league cities (and rest assured, we are one), have high-visibility entities such as NBA and NFL teams.
 They host Super Bowls, Final Fours, BCS National Championships, All-Star games, and other international events.
-It is hard for me to imagine no Times-Picayune on Monday, February 4, 2013, the day after
+It is hard for me to imagine no Times-Picayune on Monday, February 4, 2013, the day after our city hosts Super Bowl XLVII.

 If the coaches start launching F-bombs over Pierre McGuire’s head during the Stanley Cup Final, executive producer Sam Flood said NBC will handle it the same way it did during Game 4 of the Rangers-Devils series.